go-vikunja/vikunja/docs/config.md

   queuelength: 100
   # The timeout in seconds after which the current open connection to the mailserver will be closed.
   queuetimeout: 30

 log:
   # A folder where all the logfiles should go.
-  path: service.rootpath + "/logs"
+  path: <rootpath>logs
   # Whether to show any logging at all or none
   enabled: true
   # Where the error log should go.
-Possible values are stdout, file or off to disable error logging.
+Possible values are stdout, stderr, file or off to disable error logging.
   errors: "stdout"
   # Where the normal log should go.
-Possible values are stdout, file or off to disable standard logging.
+Possible values are stdout, stderr, file or off to disable standard logging.
   standard: "stdout"
   # Whether or not to log database queries.
 Useful for debugging.
-Possible values are stdout, file or off to disable database logging.
+Possible values are stdout, stderr, file or off to disable database logging.
   database: "off"
   # Whether to log http requests or not.
-Possible values are stdout, file or off to disable http logging.
+Possible values are stdout, stderr, file or off to disable http logging.
   http: "stdout"
   # Echo has its own logging which usually is unnessecary, which is why it is disabled by default.
-Possible values are stdout, file or off to disable standard logging.
+Possible values are stdout, stderr, file or off to disable standard logging.
   echo: "off"
 ```